Loop (novel)

 Loop (ループ, Rūpu) is a horror novel by Japanese writer Koji Suzuki, and the third in his series of Ring.

 The story revolves around a simulated reality, exactly the same as our own, known as the Loop: created to simulate the emergence and evolution of life.
-It is in this alternate universe that the events of the previous novels, Ring and Spiral took place.
+It is in this alternate universe that the events of the previous novels, Ring and Spiral, took place.

 Loop is the only book in the series to have not been the basis of any Ring films.
+However, the 2000 video game The Ring: Terror's Realm borrows a few elements from it, including a simulated reality called the Loop.

 Plot

 The story revolves around a medical student named Kaoru Futami.
-His father, Hideyuki, contracts a deadly disease known as Metastatic Human Cancer (MHC), a terminal cancer that affects all forms of organic life: humans, animals and plants.
-Events lead Hideyuki to tell Kaoru more about a research program he was involved in called the LOOP project: a virtual reality simulator which is meant to represent the emergence of life and how the world most likely evolved.
+His father, Hideyuki, contracts a deadly disease known as Metastatic Human Cancer (MHC).
+This terminal cancer affects all forms of organic life: humans, animals, and plants.
+Events lead Hideyuki to tell Kaoru more about a research program he was involved in called the LOOP project: a virtual reality simulator meant to represent the emergence of life and how the world most likely evolved.
 It is known that almost everyone who was involved in the LOOP project has died of the same cancer.

-Kaoru takes a part-time job tutoring a boy named Ryoji, who is an asymptomatic carrier of MHC along with his mother, Reiko.
-Despite her being fifteen years his senior, Kaoru falls in love with Reiko.
+Kaoru takes a part-time job tutoring a boy named Ryoji, an asymptomatic carrier of MHC, and his mother, Reiko.
+Despite her being 15 years his senior, Kaoru falls in love with Reiko.
 Eventually, they begin an affair once Ryoji begins chemotherapy.
-When he finds out, Ryoji commits suicide by falling backwards out of a twelve-story building.
-About a month afterwards, Kaoru learns from Reiko that she may be pregnant with Kaoru's child.
+When he finds out, Ryoji commits suicide by falling backwards out of a 12-story building.
+1 Month later, Kaoru learns from Reiko that she may be pregnant with Kaoru's child.
 He also reads Ryoji's suicide note, in which he explains his motivation for taking his own life.

-As Kaoru continues his investigation into the LOOP project, his father asks him to meet a microbiologist named Amano, was involved in the final stages of LOOP before it was scrapped.
-Amano reveals that LOOP utilized a hundred supercomputers strung together with the aim to recreate life, and tells Kaoru of a scientist in New Mexico who might still be alive.
-During this period he also finds out that the MHC cells all equal 2n X 3.
+As Kaoru continues his investigation into the LOOP project, his father asks him to meet a microbiologist named Amano, who was involved in the final stages of LOOP before it was scrapped.
+Amano reveals that LOOP utilized a hundred supercomputers strung together to recreate life, and tells Kaoru of a scientist in New Mexico who might still be alive.
+During this period, he also discovers that the MHC cells all equal 2n X 3.
 Kaoru's mother, Machiko, convinces him to go to New Mexico after relating a tale of the "Ancient One" who has a thousand eyes watching.